 check_cloud_aws

-Icinga check plugin to check Amazon AWS resources.
-At the moment the check only supports EC2 instances.
+An Icinga check plugin to check Amazon AWS resources.

 Usage